aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 cp templates/exports-template.sh fabric-exports.sh
 vi fabric-exports.sh
 ```

-Update the export statements at the top of the file.
-The info you need either matches what you
-entered when creating the Fabric network in Step 1, or can be found in the AWS Managed Blockchain Console,
-under your network.

 Source the file, so the exports are applied to your current session.
 If you exit the SSH session
 and re-enter, you'll need to source the file again.